min2ha/ukwa-site/content/target/39030/index.en.md

   "subject": "EU Referendum"
 }

-# Treasury: HM Treasury analysis: the long-term economic impact of EU membership and the alternatives

 HM Treasury analysis on the EU referendum shows that a vote to leave would mean Britain would be permanently poorer.